schnipz/deck.leap.js/README.md

 deck.leap.js
 ============
-An extension for [deck.js](https://github.com/imakewebthings/deck.js) that adds the ability to navigate slides using the Leap Motion interface device.
+An extension for [deck.js](https://github.com/imakewebthings/deck.js) that adds the ability to navigate slides using the Leap Motion Controller.

 You can play with a demo of the extension [here](http://schnipz.github.com/leap-motion-demos/deck.js/index.html).